 Authorised Officers must comply with the COPCC / Constabulary Business Code of Conduct and Anti-Fraud and Corruption Arrangements/Policy and must not invite or accept any gift or reward in respect of the award or performance of any contract.
 It will be for the Authorised Officer to prove that anything received was not received corruptly.
 High standards of conduct are obligatory.
 Corrupt behaviour will lead to disciplinary proceedings.

 The following clause should wherever possible be put in every written contract:

-"The Commissioner may terminate this contract, under notice, and recover all its loss if the Contractor, its employees or anyone acting on the Contractor's behalf commits any of the offences as stated in Regulation 57 (Mandatory Exclusion) of the public contract regulations 2015.
-Any clause limiting the Contractor's liability shall not apply to this clause."
+"The Commissioner may terminate this contract, under notice, and recover all its loss if the Contractor, its employees or anyone acting on the Contractor's behalf commits any of the offences as stated in Regulation 57 (Mandatory Exclusion) of the public contract regulations 2015 (click here)

+For example

-For example, this would include the offence of bribery, where the offence relates to active corruption; the offence of cheating the Revenue, and the offence of conspiracy to defraud.
-If in doubt please consult your procurement Business Manager.
-For more information on the contract regulations mandatory exclusions please (click here).
+The offence of bribery, where the offence relates to active corruption; The offence of cheating the Revenue The offence of conspiracy to defraud

+If in doubt please consult your procurement Business Manager